-- Observe the pupil in class as required, to assess efficacy of Phase 2 interventions. - If the pupil has not made expected progress by the end of this period, carry out screening assessments, to inform next steps. - Advise on next steps.
+- Observe the pupil in class as required, to assess efficacy of Phase 2 interventions. - If the pupil has not made expected progress by the end of an agreed period, a discussion with the class teacher will take place to inform next steps. - Advise on next steps.
 (Pupil will remain in Phase 2, return to Phase 1 or move to Phase 3)